Download This Sample

 Sign Me Up

 Adolf Hitler was the leader of the Nazi Party who initiated the Second World War in 1939 when he invaded Poland.
-Although known as an evil dictator responsible for the death of millions of Jewish people during the Holocaust, Hitler’s life and upbringing was quite compelling and interesting.
+Known as an evil dictator responsible for the death of millions of Jewish people and other minority groups during the Holocaust, Hitler’s life, upbringing and drivers remain of interest in what drove him to such cruelty.

 See the fact file below for more information on the Adolf Hitler or alternatively, you can download our 25-page Adolf Hitler worksheet pack to utilise within the classroom or home environment.